shanjcu/web-framework/docs/jcu-customisations/coding-guide.md

     on all documentation pages for additional testing—look for the glasses in the bottom-left corner!

-  * pa11y: command-line and server driven testing of a rendered pages.
-This uses the HTML5 CodeSniffer.
+  * [pa11y](http://pa11y.org): command-line and server driven testing of rendered pages using a local browser instance.
+This uses the HTML5 CodeSniffer and is capable of Section508 and WCAG2 testing.

 ### Coding guide